Berk000x/Valorant-Triggerbot/README.md

 5. Run it as admin if it isn't working.

 ## 💻 Developer Instructions:
-1. Open the .sln file and build the project in x86 - Debug mode, using Visual Studio 2022
+1. Open the .sln file and build the project in x86, using Visual Studio 2022